CarlosCastillo123/Cisc187Assignments/W1/Assinment-1.md

 # Arrays
 ## 1.Create array with 100 elements
-To create an array add brackets [] after the variable you're declaring with the desired number of elements your would like the array to contain.
+To create an array add brackets [] after the variable you're declaring with the desired number of elements you would like the array to contain.
 ```c++
 int a[100];
 #Integer array with 100 elements